If you have been following along using my Once-a-Week Organizing Calendar

 - Give everything else a home or deal with it so you won’t have to move or touch it again

-And the best step of all: look away to clear your mental picture of the space – then look back and see the improvement!
+: look away to clear your mental picture of the space – then look back and see the improvement!

 A few hints:

 - Give yourself a time limit by setting a timer for a short amount of time otherwise the task will expand and you could spend all day on this one shelf

 - Don’t give into distractions.
 Stay on task.